-SUBJECT: MAYORAL APPROVAL to allow for the installation of a new bridge to connect the divided community of Torrey Highlands, and to provide an alternate route across State Route 56 (SR-56).
+Subject: MAYORAL APPROVAL to allow for the installation of a new bridge to connect the divided community of Torrey Highlands, and to provide an alternate route across State Route 56 (SR-56).
 The properties south of SR-56 in the Torrey Highlands community experience a high degree of isolation from the rest of the region, with Camino Del Sur as the only route leading into the properties.
 Camino Del Sur is often congested, leading to seclusion from local schools, the neighborhood park, and the local mixed use area.
 Traffic congestion within the existing street network is expected to worsen when the region becomes fully developed.
 The project would improve mobility throughout the community, integrate the existing properties south of SR-56 to the greater Torrey Highlands, provide a second means of ingress and egress for properties south of SR-56, and reduce traffic congestion at the Camino Del Sur Interchange.

-The project would install a 54-foot wide and 337 foot long, two-span, cast-in-place, concrete boxgirder bridge.
+The project would install a 54-foot wide and 337 foot long, two-span, cast-in-place, concrete box-girder bridge.
 This would allow for a two-lane overcrossing with standard eight-foot wide shoulders and six-foot wide sidewalks, as required by the Caltrans Bridge Design Standards.
 Torrey Meadows Drive would be extended from the north and south into Caltrans right-of-way in order to connect to the bridge.
 Improvements to the SR-56 corridor from I-5 to I-15 are anticipated to be constructed in the years to come, as specified in the 2050 Regional Transportation Plan (RTP).
 The proposed project has been designed to accommodate the future conditions of SR-56 per the RTP.
 The proposed overcrossing may trigger a removal and/or replacement of an impacted utility.
 In addition, the project will include installation of a new 16" water line within the bridge structure.
 The water line will be owned and operated by the City of San Diego.

-During construction, temporary full closures of SR-56 would be required for falsework construction.
 In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
+During construction, Temporary full closures of the SR-56 freeway and bike path would be required for falsework construction.
+The full closures of the SR-56 freeway would occur at night to avoid disrupting commuter traffic.
+In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
 All staging would occur within the right-of-way.
-Right-of-way acquisitions would consist of construction easements within the landscaped areas adjacent to Torrey Meadows Drive.
+Temporary construction easements within the landscaped areas adjacent to Torrey Meadows Drive will be needed during the construction phase.
 Following the completion of construction activities, highway planting impacted as a result of construction would be replaced within Caltrans's right-of-way.
 Streetscape and median landscaping would be replaced within the City's right-of-way continuing existing themes and plant palettes consistent with City guidelines.

 When the project is ready for construction, the City of San Diego and Caltrans will enter into a cooperative agreement to provide construction funding and construction oversight funds to Caltrans to complete the project.
-This project is being funded by the City's Facilities Benefit Assessment (FBA) fund.
+This project is being funded primarily by the City's Facilities Benefit Assessment (FBA) fund, with a small portion being funded by Capital Outlay.

-Recommended Finding: The recommended finding that the project will not have a significant effect on the environment is based on an Initial Study and project revisions/conditions which now mitigate potentially significant environmental impacts in the following area(s): Historical Resources (Archaeology), Land Use (MSCP/MHPA- Land Use Adjacency)
+Recommended Finding: The recommended finding that the project will not have a significant effect on the environment is based on an Initial Study and project revisions/conditions which now mitigate potentially significant environmental impacts in the following area(s): Historical Resources (Archaeology, Paleontology), Land Use (MSCP/MHPA- Land Use Adjacency)